 Medical publications describe how the first metatarsal, in normal subjects, dorsiflexes (elevates) through 88% of the contact gait cycle (heel strike to toe-off) causing the foot to hyperpronate.
 The foot hyperpronates because the first metatarsal and big toe do not support the foot as it needs in order to be stable.The question is why does the first metatarsal not participate in the weight bearing earlier as we assume it should?

-A lot has been written about hypermobility of the first metatarsal, meaning that the ligaments of the bones forming the medial arch are lengthened causing hypermobility.
+Dr. Dudley Morton, who defined Morton's Foot Syndrome, claimed the first metatarsal was hypermobile, meaning that the ligaments of the bones forming the medial arch are lax causing hypermobility.
 That begs a perfectly reasonable question: Why would only those few ligaments be lengthened and none other in the whole body.
-It seems people who are hypermobile - often dubbed double jointed, have extreme flexibility throughout their bodies.
+It seems people who are hypermobile - often dubbed double jointed, have extreme mobility throughout their bodies.
 Not only in their feet, and much less one toe only.